On Multidimensional stable-driven Stochastic Differential Equations with Besov drift: PDE analysis

 \section{PDE analysis}

-This part is dedicated to the proofs of Proposition \ref{PROP_PDE_MOLL}, Corollary \ref{COR_ZVON_THEO} and Theorem \ref{THE_PDE}.
-It is thus the core of this paper as these results allow to recover, specify and extend, most of the previous results on SDEs with distributional drifts discussed in the introduction.
+{This part is dedicated to the proofs of Proposition \ref{PROP_PDE_MOLL}, Proposition \ref{COR_ZVON_THEO}, Theorem \ref{THE_PDE} as well as Corollary \ref{COR_ZVON_THEO_UNIF} and Lemma \ref{lemme:defprod}.} It is thus the core of this paper as these results allow to recover, specify and extend, most of the previous results on SDEs with distributional drifts discussed in the introduction.
 Especially, as they are handled, the proofs are essentially the same in the diffusive ($\alpha=2$) and pure jump ($\alpha<2$) setting as they only require heat kernel type estimates on the density of the associated underlying noise.
-We first start by introducing the mathematical tools in Section \ref{SEC_MATH_TOOLS}.
-Then, we provide a primer on the PDE \eqref{Asso_PDE_PMG} by investigating the smoothing properties of the Green kernel associated with the stable noise in Section \ref{SEC_GREEN}.
-Eventually, we derive in Section \ref{SEC_PERTURB} the proofs of Proposition \ref{PROP_PDE_MOLL}, Corollary \ref{COR_ZVON_THEO} and Theorem \ref{THE_PDE}.
+We first start by introducing the mathematical tools in Subsection \ref{SEC_MATH_TOOLS}.
+Then, we provide a primer on the \emph{formal} Cauchy problem $\mathscr C(F,L^\alpha,f,g,T)$ by investigating the smoothing properties of the Green kernel associated with the stable noise in Subsection \ref{SEC_GREEN}.
+Uniform (w.r.t. the mollification) estimates of the solution of the Cauchy problem $\mathscr C(F_m,L^\alpha,f,g,T)$ are investigated in Subsection \ref{sec_cor_pde}.
+Eventually, we derive in Subsection \ref{proof-pde} {the proofs of Proposition \ref{PROP_PDE_MOLL}, Proposition \ref{COR_ZVON_THEO}, Theorem \ref{THE_PDE} as well as Corollary \ref{COR_ZVON_THEO_UNIF} and Lemma \ref{lemme:defprod}}.
 We importantly point out that, from now on and in all the current section, we assume without loss of generality that $T\le 1$.